-Section 194.14 requirements are listed in Appendix 14-A of this CARD.
+Section 194.14 requirements are listed in Appendix 14-A below.
 Baseline documentation for section 194.14 was established at the time of the original recertification and approved by EPA.
 See CCA CARD 14 for details of EPA's review and EPA's approval.
-Changes to section 194.14 topics areas since the original certification are required by Section 194.15 and discussed below in this CARD.

-1998 CERTIFICATION DECISION (194.14)
+Changes to section 194.14 topics areas since the original certification are required by section 194.15 and discussed below in this CARD.
+15.1.1 1998 CERTIFICATION DECISION (194.14)

-EPA expected the Compliance Certification Application (CCA) to include, at a minimum, basic information about WIPP site and disposal system design.
-In general, DOE's characterization of the WIPP site and disposal system were discussed in Chapters 2 and 3 of the CCA (Appendices GCR, Hydro and MASS).
-Other characteristic, design, location and construction information was primarily provided in CCA Chapter 7 and Appendices BACK, DEL, PCS, and SEAL.
-EPA concluded that DOE adequately addressed geology, geophysics, hydrogeology, hydrology, meteorology, climatology, potential pathways, effects of waste and geochemistry of the disposal system and its vicinity and how these conditions are expected to change and interact over the regulatory time frame.
+EPA expected the CCA to include, at a minimum, basic information about the WIPP site and disposal system design.
+In general, DOE's characterization of the WIPP site and disposal system was discussed in Chapters 2 and 3 of the CCA (Appendices GCR, Hydro and MASS).
+Other characteristics, design, location and construction information was primarily provided in CCA Chapter 7 and Appendices BACK, DEL, PCS, and SEAL.
+EPA concluded that DOE adequately addressed geology, geophysics, hydrogeology, hydrology, meteorology, climatology, potential pathways, and effects of waste and geochemistry of the disposal system and its vicinity and how these conditions are expected to change and interact over the regulatory time frame.

-EPA thoroughly reviewed DOE's CCA and the additional information submitted by DOE, and determined that DOE complied with each of the requirements of Section 194.14, conditioned upon DOE's implementation of the most robust panel closure system design (designated as Option D) with a slight modification (ie., the use of Salado mass concrete instead of freshwater concrete).
+EPA thoroughly reviewed DOE's CCA and the additional information submitted by DOE, and determined that DOE complied with each of the requirements of Section 194.14, conditioned upon DOE's implementation of the most robust panel closure system design (designated as Option D) with a slight modification (i.e., the use of Salado mass concrete instead of freshwater concrete).

-A complete description of EPA's 1998 Certification Decision for Section 194.14 can be obtained from EPA Air Docket A-93-02, Items V-A-1 and V-B-2.
+A complete description of EPA's 1998 Certification Decision for Section 194.14 can be obtained from EPA Air Docket, A-93-02, Items V-A-1 and V-B-2.

-CHANGES IN THE CRA (194.14)
+15.1.2 CHANGES IN THE 2004 CRA (194.14)

 Baseline documentation for section 194.14 was established at the time of the original certification and approved by EPA.
 See CCA CARD 14 for details of EPA's review and EPA's approval.
-Changes to section 194.14 topics areas since the original certification are required by section 194.15 and discussed below in this CARD.
-Any changes since the CCA are documented in the CRA submitted by DOE and reviewed by EPA under section 194.15 requirements.
+Changes to section 194.14 topic areas since the original certification or most recent CRA are required by section 194.15 and discussed below in this CARD.
+Any changes since the CCA are documented in each CRA submitted by DOE and reviewed by EPA under section 194.15 requirements.

-EVALUATION OF COMPLIANCE FOR RECERTIFICATION (194.14)
+15.1.3 EVALUATION OF COMPLIANCE FOR 2004 RECERTIFICATION (194.14)

-The intent for section 194.14, Content of Compliance Certification Application, was to provide the baseline information for the compliance application.
+The intent for section 194.14, Content of compliance certification application, was to provide the baseline information for the compliance application.
 In the CCA and supplemental information and the compliance performance assessment (the performance verification test or PAVT), DOE provided the baseline information on WIPP and important features, events and processes that could affect the disposal system's containment capabilities.
-The Option D panel closure requirement identified by EPA as a condition in the certification has been incorporated into DOE's performance assessments as required (see

-2004 CRA CARD 23).
-Since DOE complied with the sections of 194.14 in the original certification, EPA finds that DOE complies with all sections of 194.14 for the 2004 CRA.
+The Option D panel closure requirement identified by EPA as a condition in the certification has been incorporated into DOE's performance assessments as required (see 2004 CRA CARD 23).
+Since DOE complied with the sections of 194.14 in the original certification, EPA found that DOE complied with all sections of 194.14 for the 2004 CRA.

-EPA did not receive any public comments on DOE's continued compliance with the requirements of Section 194.14.
+EPA did not receive any public comments on DOE's continued compliance with the content of compliance certification application requirements of Section 194.14.

-RECERTIFICATION DECISION (194.14)
+15.1.4 2004 RECERTIFICATION DECISION (194.14)

-Based on a review and evaluation of the 2004 CRA and supplemental information provided by DOE (FDMS Docket ID No. EPA-HQ-OAR-2004-0025, Air Docket A-98-49), EPA determines that DOE continues to comply with the requirements for Section 194.14.
+Based on a review and evaluation of the 2004 CRA and supplemental information provided by DOE (FDMS Docket ID No. EPA-HQ-OAR-2004-0025, Air Docket A-98-49), EPA determined that DOE continues to comply with the requirements for Section 194.14.